-For a lot of our customers, sending to multilingual subscribers is kind of a big deal.
-While we’ve recently updated our template builder to make it easy to send localized campaigns, wouldn’t it be nice if your subscribers could not only receive newsletters in your language, but the one they prefer?
+For many of our customers, sending to multilingual subscribers is kind of a big deal.
+While we’ve recently updated our template builder to make it easy to send localized campaigns, wouldn’t it be nice if your subscribers could receive newsletters in the language they prefer?

-In this post, we’ll take a look at how you can link to translated version of your email campaign, by using a special URL that passes your webversion to Google Translate.
+Read on to learn how you can link to a translated version of your email campaign, simply by using a special URL that passes your webversion to Google Translate.
 While Google’s automated translations aren’t necessarily spot-on, featuring a ‘translate this’ link may mean the difference between a reader understanding, or trashing an important message.

 Putting Google Translate to work on your newsletters

-Lets say that you’re sending an email announcement to a list of English and Spanish speakers.
+Let’s say you’re sending an email announcement to a list of English and Spanish speakers.
 While the most desirable approach would be to provide content in both languages (as our European customers often do), that’s often easier said than done.

 Thankfully, Google has made it very easy to pass a URL (or in this case, a webversion link) to their service for translation.
 Their link format is as follows: